vviikk/vviikk.github.io/INDEX.md

 ##### BAE Systems Applied Intelligence
 **Lead Front-end Developer** | _June 2015 - December 2017_ | _Kuala Lumpur, Malaysia_

-Engineered a webapp built on Angular, ES7, SCSS, Angular Material that runs of 30 different browser / device combinations from Retina displays to mobile browsers, weeks ahead of schedule.
+Engineered a web app built on Angular, ES7, SCSS, Angular Material that runs of 30 different browser/device combinations from Retina displays to mobile browsers, weeks ahead of schedule.

   - Led a team of ten developers to deliver, ahead of schedule a web application & mobile app which strict acceptance criteria for performance in low bandwidth areas.
-  - Ensured product quality by enforcing unit and integration tests.
-  - Conceived and implemented a filtering system that can be used in any project as a drop-in component (that can search and in-browser list of anything or pass it off to the backend).
-  - Engaged closely with UX daily to unsure delivery of a usable and slick-looking product.
-Adviced against bad user experience and convulated user journeys.
+  - Engaged with UX daily to ensure delivery of a usable and slick-looking product, advising against bad user experience and convoluted user journeys.
-  - Evaluated requirements with Business Analysts to ensure stories are short, well-worded and most importantly, closable, with clear acceptance criteria.
+  - Evaluated requirements with Business Analysts to ensure stories are short, well-worded with clear acceptance criteria and most importantly, closable.
-  - Ensured code was functional and lean with performance and usability as the pillars.
+  - Instilled a culture of writing good code with performance and usability as pillars.
-  - Planned sprints and delegated tasks across the front-end team.
+  - Planned sprints and delegated tasks across the front-end team, and delivered many features 4-5 sprints ahead of schedule.
-  - Developed a reusable library of UX components within the first couple of sprints so that there was minimal to no front-end effort needed at the later stages of the project.
-Focused on building highly configurable components rather than thousands of lines of redundant code.
+  - Developed a reusable library of UX components within the first couple of sprints so that there was minimal to no front-end effort was needed at the later stages of the project.
+Guided the team to build highly configurable and reusable components.
-  - Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments.
-  - Promoted code reusability above all else, and ensured that we had a 90% higher test coverage when our deliverable limit was 80%.
+  - Involved heavily in code-reviews and (declining) pull-requests that would take the easy way out, have bad tests, or lack code comments and had a 90% test coverage when our deliverable limit was 80%.
-  - Streamlined and enhanced team's output by using an assembly-line mindset when managing task deligation.
-The payoff was huge as we continually impressed every sprint by delivering impressive work, consistenly.
-This however, will only work with a good, multi-disciplined team.
+  - Streamlined team output by using an assembly-line mindset when managing task delegation.
+The payoff was huge as we continually impressed every sprint by delivering impressive work, consistently, keeping morale and confidence high.
   - Involved heavily with DevOps and build automation as I feel right at home on the command line.

 > I am a higher-order function.